 “I was always double-checking my butt in the mirror before going out or trying to find the most slimming swimsuit before I had kids,” says mom of two Mary Ingraham, of Syracuse, New York.
 “After having my first child, I stopped caring so much, and it was liberating.
 I was completely amazed at what my body was capable of doing.
 Now, the only criteria for my swimsuit is: It has to stay on when I go down the waterslide!”

 7. Increased vulnerability

-Ask any mom or mom-to-be and she’ll tell you: Pregnancy, childbirth and motherhood are an incredibly vulnerable time in a woman’s life.
+Ask any mom or mom-to-be and she’ll tell you: Pregnancy, childbirth and parenthood are an incredibly vulnerable time in a person’s life.
 And while it can feel uncomfortable and foreign at times, it’s actually a good thing, because for some women, it makes them more vulnerable with others.
 (Shout out to Brené Brown.)